A chance to do something about nuclear waste February 12, 2016; Meg Sheehan

 Otherwise, with broken hearts, we will regretfully apologize to our children once again.”

-Diane Turco of Harwich is a founder of Cape Downwinders.
+Diane Turco of Harwich is a co-founder of Cape Downwinders.

 back to top

 Keep KI on hand in case of nuclear event

 Nov.
 23, 2014 (in the Cape Cod Times)

 During the recent trial of the four Cape grandmothers who trespassed on the Plymouth Nuclear Power Station property as an act of civil disobedience, Dr. Helen Caldicott testified.
 Dr. Caldicott founded Physicians for Social Responsibility, forerunner of International Physicians for Prevention of Nuclear War, which received the Nobel Peace Prize.

 During her testimony, she discussed the possibility of a Fukushima-like accident at Plymouth, and the use of potassium iodide (KI) in such an event.
 Since a blowout at Plymouth would spew multiple dangerous radioactive substances into our air, water, soil and bodies, she made the point that KI would protect only the thyroid gland of exposed children and adults.
 KI would not prevent other sequelae such as leukemias, other cancers, birth defects, miscarriages, or radiation poisoning.

 Though it did not make it into the newspaper reports, she stressed that KI should be used as recommended as long as we did not thus have a false sense of security that it would protect any other body system except the thyroid.